-This uncertain time we've lived through together will not last forever.
-You will not be defined by the complexities of this moment - you are too talented, too focused, too intent on making a difference.
+I'm confident that you are prepared to face "the challenge of change."
+You will not be defined - or sidelined - by the complexities of this moment in history.
+You are too talented, too focused, too intent on making a difference.
 Instead, you will define the days ahead.
 You are our future scientists, engineers, educators, poets, artists, humanitarians - and changemakers.
-I can't wait to see how you will use your world-class UD education to change the world.
+I can't wait to see how you will use your world-class UD education to change the tenor of the times.
+To make positive change in the world.